Diffusion State-Guided Projected Gradient for Inverse Problems: Background Related Works

 \textbf{Diffusion-based inverse problems addressing challenges of intractable denoiser posterior.}\quad To address the intractability of the gradient for the reverse diffusion, Diffusion Posterior Sampling (DPS)~\citep{chung2023diffusion}, approximates the probability $p(\y \mid \x_t) \approx p(\y | \hat{\x}_0 \coloneqq \mathbb{E}[\x_0 \mid \x_t])$ using the conditional expectation of the data.
 Extending to the latent case, \textit{Latent-DPS} uses $p(\y|\z_t) \approx p(\y|\hat{\x}_0 := \mathcal{D}(\mathbb{E}[\z_0|\z_t]))$~\citep{song2023solving}.
 Two intuitive drawbacks of this approach are that a) the image estimate $\hat{\x}_0$ is reconstructed using an expectation, which results in inaccurate estimations for multi-modal complex distributions, and b) the measurement gradient directly updates the noisy state $\x_t$, which may push away the state from the desired noise level at $t$.

 Prior works aim to address the first challenge by going beyond first-order statistics~\citep{rout2024beyond} or incorporating posterior covariance into the maximum likelihood estimation step~\citep{peng2024improving}.
-Other lines of work address the second issue by decoupling the measurement guidance from the sampling process; they update the data estimate $\hat{\x}_0$ at time $t$ using the measurement gradient before resampling it to the noisy manifold~\citep{song2023solving, zhang2024daps}.
+Other lines of work address the second issue by decoupling the measurement guidance from the sampling process; they update the data estimate $\hat{\x}_0$ at time $t$ using the measurement gradient guidance before resampling it to the noisy manifold at time $t-1$~\citep{song2023solving, zhang2024daps}.
 The above-discussed approaches are still highly sensitive to the measurement gradient step size~\citep{peng2024improving}.
 Indeed, balancing the measurement gradient with the unconditional score function remains a significant challenge to solving inverse problems using measurement-guided generation. \citet{wu2024principled} avoids the discussed approximations and samples from the posterior directly to resolve the need to find a balance between measurement guidance and the prior process.

-\textbf{Projections in diffusion models.}\quad Manifold and subspace projections are used in various contexts in diffusion models. \citet{hemanifold} uses a manifold-preserving approach to improve the efficiency of diffusion generation. \citet{chung2022improving} proposes a manifold constraint to project the measurement gradient into the data manifold $\x_0$; our proposal is more effective, which projects the measurement gradient on the noisy diffusion state related to $\x_t$ or $\z_t$ to stay close to $\mathcal{M}_t$ rather than $\mathcal{M}_0$.
+\textbf{Projections in diffusion models.}\quad Manifold and subspace projections are used in various contexts in diffusion models.
+MPGD~\citep{hemanifold} uses a manifold-preserving approach to improve the efficiency of diffusion generation and solving inverse problems.
+While this method follows a similar sentiment as our proposed framework, it is only applicable when the measurement gradient is applied to $\hat \x_{0\mid t}$.
+Moreover, it requires the existence of an autoencoder for achieving manifold projection, and its performance is heavily dependent on the expressive power of the autoencoder.
+Unlike MPGD, DiffStateGrad is applicable to methods that apply the guidance to $\hat \x_{0\mid t}$/$\hat \z_{0\mid t}$ (i.e., ReSample and DAPS) and methods that apply the guidance to $\hat \x_{t}$/$\hat \z_{t}$ (i.e., PSLD and DPS). \citet{chung2022improving} proposes a manifold constraint to project the measurement gradient into the data manifold $\x_0$ while the guidance updates $\x_t$; our proposal is more effective since we project the measurement gradient on the noisy diffusion state related to $\x_t$ or $\z_t$, preserving the $t$ state on $\mathcal{M}_t$ rather than $\mathcal{M}_0$.